mehadihn/mehadihn.github.io/_pages/cv.md

 Achievements
 ======
 * Got placed in VC’s List for a semester
-* Got placed in Deans’s List for 3 semesters.
+* Got placed in Dean’s List for 3 semesters.